-OsgoodePD’s part-time Professional LLM program is a graduate program in law designed specifically for working professionals.
+OsgoodePD’s part-time Professional LLM in Health Law is a graduate program designed specifically for working professionals.
 Each of our distinct specializations focuses on interdisciplinary learning and provides you with a unique mix of academic, applied, and theoretical perspectives.
 You will learn through interactive discussions and explore practical issues related to your specialization.
 You’ll have access to a wide range of elective options to broaden your legal knowledge or explore new areas related to your professional interests.

 The Health Law specialization offers an in-depth examination into a dynamic and rapidly growing field with a wide range of practice opportunities and intellectual challenges.
 Required courses address bioethics and the law as well as legal frameworks in the Canadian healthcare system.
 You will explore major areas where law and health intersect, including mental health law, professional governance, malpractice, intellectual property, information technology and privacy in health law, human rights and globalization, health facilities law, pharmaceutical regulation, biotechnology, and comparative health law.